Gibs-E/bandit-overthewire-solutions/level30.md

-# Bandit Level 30 → Level 31
+# Bandit Level 30 ➔ Level 31

 ## 🧠 Goal:
-_Describe the goal of this level here._
+There's a binary file called `bandit31` in the home directory.
+This binary **expects an environment variable called `LEGEND` to be set** to the password from the previous level.

+If it is set correctly, it will print the password for the next level.

+---

 ## 🔐 Login:
 ```bash